drj11/pypng/man/ca.rst

 support for it.
 In the future a sister project to PyPNG may add some simple image processing, but processing in pure Python will be way slow.

-PyPNG (when used in its command-line mode) can read Netpbm PAM files, and use a single source file to create PNG files with all permitted channel combinations: greyscale, greyscale--alpha, RGB, RGBA.
+PyPNG (when used in its command-line mode) can read and write Netpbm PAM files.
+PAM is useful as an intermediary format for performing processing; it allows the pixel data to be transferred in a simple format that is easily processed.
+A typical workflow using PAM might be:

+PNG to PAM ... process PAM file (for example, resize) ...
+PAM to PNG

 Using PAM as an intermediate format is preferred over having to carry around your alpha channel in a separate file; it allows workflows to be pipelined more easily.

+When reading PAM files a single source file can be used to create PNG files with all permitted channel combinations: greyscale, greyscale--alpha, RGB, RGBA.
+When writing a PAM file is created for those PNG formats with an alpha channel, otherwise a compatible PGM or PPM file is created.

+Netpbm's support for PAM to PNG conversion is more limited that PyPNG's.
+Netpbm will only convert a source PAM that has 4 channels (so it does not create greyscale--alpha PNG files from ``GRAYSCALE_ALPHA`` PAM files).
-Netpbm does not have a ``pamtopng`` tool (yet?), its ``pnmtopng`` tool requires an alpha channel to be specified in a separate file.
+Netpbm's usual tool for create PNG files, ``pnmtopng``, requires an alpha channel to be specified in a separate file.

 ``libpng`` is made by the PNG gods, so if want to get at all that goodness, then you may want to interface directly to libpng via